 As you’d expect the agreements that need to be in place for the serviced accommodation investment model are a lot more complicated than with other types of buy-to-let.
-Today Rob and Paul discuss tenants, tenant profiles, tenancy agreements and contracts that Residential Estates use with their investors and landlords.
+Today we discuss tenants, tenant profiles, tenancy agreements and look at the contracts Residential Estates use with their investors and landlords.

 In Conversation With Paul Winder From Residential Estates, Chester

 - Part 1 – Introducing Paul Winder From Residential Estates

 - Part 2 – What Is Serviced Accommodation?

 - Part 3 – How Should A Good Letting Agent Be Managing A Serviced Flat?

 - Part 4 – What’s The Difference Between a Short Term Stay and a Corporate Let?

 - Part 5 – Serviced Accommodation UK and Planning Law | Everything You Need To Know

 - Part 6 – Why Profits Are Better When You’re Investing In Serviced Residences